Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Introduction

-\begin{corollary} Let $\mu,\nu\in {\cal P}^c$ satisfy the assumptions (a)-(c) from both Theorems.
-Then strong duality holds.
-Moreover, there exists a unique optimal coupling $\pi$, it is concentrated on $I^+$, and there exists a $\pi$-solution $\varphi$ such that $\pi$ is characterized by the equation
+\begin{corollary}[Existence, uniqueness and characterization of an optimal map] Let $\mu,\nu\in {\cal P}_c$ satisfy the assumptions of Theorem \ref{thmc} and the conditions above.
+Then the total cost $C(\mu,\nu)$ is finite, there exists a unique optimal coupling $\pi$, it is concentrated on $I^+$, and there exists a $\pi$-solution $\varphi$ such that $\pi$ is characterized by the equation

 In particular, $\pi$ is induced by the map $T(x):=\nabla_x c(x,\cdot)^{-1}(-\nabla \varphi(x))$. \end{corollary}